ATV

 Tamarindo - Beach & Mountain Bliss

 Guanacaste is the off-roading capital of Costa Rica, with rugged trails winding through dry tropical forests, cattle ranches, and hidden beaches.
-Most tours start in Tamarindo, Flamingo, or Playas del Coco and take you through winding backroads leading to ocean-view ridges, secret surf spots, and even waterfalls.
+Most tours start in Tamarindo, Flamingo, or Playas del Coco and take you through winding backroads leading to “top of the world” ocean-view ridges, secret surf spots, and even waterfalls.

 Must-Sees: Playa Conchal (with its seashell-covered beach), Diria National Park (for monkeys and iguanas), and secluded coastal lookouts.